-Needless to say, the outlook for Conversational AI in banking looks very promising indeed.
+Needless to say, the outlook for Chatbot in banking looks very promising indeed.
 Banks are increasingly investing in AI-powered banking chatbots as a smarter way to acquire, engage, and serve customers.

 To get a better understanding of how Conversational AI has been beneficial to the banking sector, let us first take a look at some examples of successful implementations, from across the globe.

 Banking chatbots from around the world